This article has been updated from a post originally published on 12/10/15.

-If you've had your wisdom teeth removed, you were probably told to wait a few days before eating solid foods.
-Taking a bite of that fast-food burger may be tempting when you've spent the past 24 hours consuming nothing but chicken broth and Jell-O. But don’t rush to take that first bite, because you may be biting off more than you can chew… literally.
+If you've had your wisdom teeth removed before, you were probably told to wait a few days before eating solid foods.
+Enjoying solid foods may be tempting when you've spent the past 24 hours consuming nothing but chicken broth and Jell-O. But don’t rush to take that first bite.

-If you succumbed to the lure of solid food and feel pain afterwards, be sure to tell your dentist.
-You may have accidentally lodged a piece of burger or French fry in the sockets (the holes where wisdom teeth were), which will likely be painful and could lead to infection.
+If you succumbed to the lure of solid food and feel pain afterward, be sure to tell your dentist.
+You may have accidentally lodged some food in the sockets (the holes where wisdom teeth were), which will likely be painful and possibly lead to infection.

-It’s definitely better to stick to the surgeon’s recommended diet of liquids and soft foods for at least 3-4 days, or at least until the sockets have visibly healed and pain is well under control.
+Our advice?
+Stick with the oral surgeon-recommended diet of liquids and soft foods for at least 3-4 days, or until the sockets have visibly healed and pain is well under control.

 The bottom line: Wisdom tooth surgery doesn’t have to be scary.
 Knowing the answers to common questions will help you determine what is normal after the procedure and when you will need to work with your dentist on further treatment.